 The term neoplasia refers to a mass that has developed due to abnormal cell or tissue growth.
 Neoplasia refers to various types of growths including non-cancerous or benign tumors, precancerous growths, carcinoma in situ and malignant or cancerous tumors.

 The term neoplasm is derived from a combination of the Greek words "neo" meaning new and "plasma" meaning formation.

-Because neoplasia includes very different diseases, it is difficult to find a definition that describes them all.
-The definition of the British oncologist R.A.
-Willis is widely cited: ''A neoplasm is an abnormal mass of tissue, the growth of which exceeds and is uncoordinated with that of the normal tissues, and persists in the same excessive manner after cessation of the stimulus which evoked the change.''
+One widely used definition of neoplasm is that described by the British oncologist R.A.
+Willis which stated: "A neoplasm is an abnormal mass of tissue, the growth of which exceeds and is uncoordinated with that of the normal tissues, and persists in the same excessive manner after cessation of the stimulus which evoked the change.".

 However, this definition is challenged and criticized somewhat owing to the fact that some benign growths such as skin moles do not progress, as this definition suggests.

 Although neoplasms often comprise more than one cell type, their initial development and growth is dependent on a population of one single type of neoplastic cells descended form one progenitor.
 These identical cells from a shared ancestry are referred to as clonal cells.